tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 <div style="background-color:rgb(85,85,85); float:left; width:80px; height:2em"></div>
 <div style="clear:both; height:1.5em"></div>

-However, it's difficult to gauge how 'correct' this conversion is -- but a spectrum of colours should help contextualise the result.
+However, it's difficult to gauge how 'correct' this conversion is, but a spectrum of colours should help contextualise the result.
 To accomplish this, I wrote some JavaScript that converts raster images (GIF, JPG, and PNG files) into an array of `div` elements, each with a background-colour corresponding to its source pixel.
 Pixel art is well-suited to the task at hand -- allowing for more discernible areas of colour -- so to see this script in action, let's begin with this image of [Nyan Cat](https://en.wikipedia.org/wiki/Nyan_Cat):

 ![nyan cat original]({{ site.url }}/img/ccctg/nyancat-original.png)